 It’s easy to understand why content marketing has become so popular.

 I mean, who doesn’t love the idea of attracting a target audience organically (ahem, for free) by sharing unique, helpful or thought-provoking nuggets of wisdom?
-All you need to do is spend a couple hours whipping up a killer blog post, publish it and watch the traffic and leads roll in.
+All you need to do is spend a couple hours whipping up a killer blog post.
+Then you can publish it and relax while you watch the traffic and leads roll in.
 Right?

 Unfortunately, it’s not quite that simple.